-Progressive Studies: Particles & Structure
+Progressive Lessons: Particles & Structure

-"WA" and "DESU" are Japanese grammar components that we use to build very basic sentences.
-Don't try to translate them to English just yet.
+“WA” and “DESU” are Japanese grammar components that we use to build very basic sentences.
+Don’t try to translate them to English just yet.
 Think of these words as big balls of glue that we are going to use to attach meaningful words to.
-In Hiragana, these "balls of glue" are spelled as は ("WA") and です ("DESU").
-When you are finished studying this grammar lesson, you will be able to build your own sentences in Japanese with these words!
+In Hiragana, these “balls of glue” are spelled as は (“WA”) and です (“DESU”).

-So what is a "grammar particle", anyway?
+So what is a “grammar particle”, anyway?
 Well, you have already learned one grammar particle from the last lesson, and that was は (WA).
-The Grammar particle NO (の) in this lesson is used to indicate possession, similar to the way we use apostrophe "S" after someone's name followed by an object ("Tom's ball").
+The Grammar particle NO (の) in this lesson is used to indicate possession, similar to the way we use apostrophe “S” after someone’s name followed by an object (“Tom’s ball”).
 The particle NO (の) can also be used to indicate a position of something.
-For example, we will learn how to say "on the desk" in Japanese.

 In this grammar lesson, I will show you how to say things like “this”, “that” and “which” in Japanese.
 We will accomplish this by using a special series: ko (こ), so (そ), a (あ), do (ど).
 We often refer to this as the “KSAD pattern” when we talk about Japanese grammar.
 To learn more about the KSAD pattern and how we use it as a valuable learning tool, begin this grammar lesson!